TheRegisb/SystolicSimulator/README.md

 ## Requirement
 This project is done in "modern" C++ with CMake and hence required:
 * A C++ compiler supporting **C++17**
-* CMake version 3.1 or greater
+* CMake version 3.4 or greater
+* Make for UNIX

 ## Usage
 (Instructions to come.)